gti-upm/Object-Detection-Metrics/README.md

 **This project provides easy-to-use functions implementing the same metrics used by the the most popular competitions of object detection**.
 Our implementation does not require modifications of your detection model to complicated input formats, avoiding conversions to XML or JSON files.
 We simplified the input data (ground truth bounding boxes and detected bounding boxes) and gathered in a single project the main metrics used by the academia and challenges.
 Our implementation was carefully compared against the official implementations and our results are exactly the same.

+This implementation has been extended to allow point-based detection metrics using bounding boxes.
+This is to use distance criteria among bounding box centroids, instead IoU.

 In the topics below you can find an overview of the most popular metrics used in different competitions and works, as well as samples showing how to use our code.

 ## Table of contents